-in our IV model.
+An analysis of the residuals from our IV model reveals that they are not fully independent for the counties in a given state in a given election-in other words, the residuals are spatially correlated.34 In general, there are a few possible ways to address the issue of spatial autocorrelation, although the IV context makes dealing with this problem a bit more complicated due to identification concerns.
+One straightforward solution to any potential correlation of residuals for counties within a given state for a given election is to include state-election fixed effects (e.g., a fixed effect for California in 1948, California in 1952, etc.) in our IV model.
 Unfortunately, diagnostics indicate that our IV model is no longer sufficiently identified when these additional fixed effects are included.
-These state-election effects reduce the explanatory power of our instrument in the first-stage models because rainfall (or its absence) on any election day will be geographically clustered.
-Even with the additional stateelection fixed effects, the second-stage model results are somewhat consistent with the results presented in Table 1 because turnout $\times$ Republican incumbent has a positive and significant coefficient (1.29, p = .011), whereas turnout $\times$ partisan composition has a negative and insignificant coefficient (-.005, p = .163).
+These state-election effects reduce the explanatory power of our instrument in the first stage models since rainfall (or its absence) on any election day will be geographically clustered.35 Even with the additional state-election fixed effects, the second stage model results are somewhat consistent with the results presented in Table 1, as turnout × Republican incumbent has a positive and significant coefficient (1.29, p = .011), while turnout × partisan composition has a negative and insignificant coefficient (-.005, p = .163).
 These particular results must be treated with caution, however, due to the lack of sufficient identification.
 It is possible that the identification problems we experience due to the inclusion of these additional fixed effects is further evidence that spatial autocorrelation is a concern here.

-A common way to address the effect that spatial autocorrelation can have on the estimates of standard errors is to estimate robust standard errors that "cluster" on the grouping variable in question.
-However, clustering is not straightforward when the grouping variable (state-election dyad) is different from the panel variable (county), which is our situation.
-Nonetheless, when these clustered standard errors are estimated, they are substantially larger than the robust standard errors that do not cluster on state-elections, and these larger standard errors would cause us to fail to reject the null hypotheses for all key independent variables in the model (and all but two of the election dummy variables).
+A very common way to address the effect that spatial autocorrelation can have on the estimates of standard errors is to estimate robust standard errors that "cluster" on the grouping variable in question.
+However, clustering is not straightforward when the grouping variable (state-election dyad) is different from the panel variable (county), which is our situation.36 Nonetheless, when these clustered standard errors are estimated they are substantially larger than the robust standard errors that do not cluster on state-elections and these larger standard errors would cause us to fail to reject the null hypotheses for all of the key independent variables in the model (and all but two of the election dummy variables).
 We are skeptical about the size of these standard error estimates, though.
 These clustered standard errors are just as large, if not larger, when they are clustered on states, instead of state-elections, despite the fact there is no correlation of residuals within states (as compared to state-elections).

 To attempt a blunt test of the consequences of spatial autocorrelation in our data, we aggregate our data to the state level (reducing our N from 27,401 to 517).
-By definition, these data cannot suffer from state-election spatial autocorrelation because there is only one observation for each state in each election.
+By definition, these data cannot suffer from state-election spatial autocorrelation, since there is only one observation for each state in each election.
 This higher level of aggregation leads to insufficient identification for the two interaction terms in our model, but the constituent turnout variable is sufficiently identified to estimate an IV model of state-level Democratic vote share.
 In this model estimation, the effect of turnout is positive and statistically significant, which is reassuringly consistent with the average effect of turnout in the IV models presented in the second column of Table 1.